-For decades now, a hallmark of U.S. agriculture has been the ability of American farmers to pursue diverse cropping systems and respond to consumer demand for high-value identity-preserved and specialty crops.
+For decades now, a hallmark of U.S. agriculture has been the ability of American farmers to pursue diverse cropping systems and respond to [consumer demand for][JL: diverse and changing consumer and market demand ranging from globally competitive commodities to] high-value identity-preserved and specialty crops.
 The diversity and dynamism of our industry would not be possible if not for the past success of coexistence.

-Coexistence is not a new practice in agriculture, nor has it widely failed in recent times.
+Coexistence is not a new practice in agriculture, nor has it [widely][AO, KK: DELETE] failed in recent times.
 Farmers operate within communities and most work with their neighbors towards their common success.
-Rather, the number and scope of demands for differentiated products and markets have increased and mechanisms for precisely evaluating the composition of products have become increasingly widely used as market tools.
-In this situation, it may not take much deviation from best practices on the part of farmers to result in crops (their own or their neighbors’) that may fall out of market specifications.
+[Rather, the][AO, KK: .
+The] [number and scope of demands][LeC: opportunities] for differentiated products and markets have increased and mechanisms for precisely evaluating the composition of products have become [increasingly][LeC; DELETE] widely used as market tools.
+In this situation, [it may not take much deviation from best practices on the part of farmers to result in crops (their own or their neighbors’) that may fall out of [market][LeC: contract] specifications][AO, KK: even small deviations from farming best practices could result in crops (their own or their neighbors’) falling out of contract specifications].

 The AC21, during its deliberations, considered information from diverse sources within the agricultural community—organic and conventional growers, seed suppliers, the biotechnology industry; and a large organic canola processor—that demonstrated the diversity of risk mitigation tools that have evolved and improved over time and are currently being used successfully.
-The Committee also heard of new initiatives from members of the organic and agriculture biotechnology industry that demonstrate continued development of new tools and approaches to managing economic risks as technology and markets evolve.
+The Committee also heard of new initiatives from members of the organic and agricultural biotechnology industries that demonstrate continued development of new [CB, MH: and existing] tools and approaches to [managing][AO, KK: manage potential] economic risks as technologies and markets evolve.

-Technological developments as well as increased market demands underscore the need to ensure that farmers are made aware of market needs, of the latest technologies for managing economic risks, and of the role that each farmer can play in supporting agricultural production in their community.
+Technological developments as well as increased market demands underscore the need to ensure that farmers are made aware of market needs, of the latest technologies for managing [AO, KK: potential] economic risks, and of the role that each farmer can play in supporting agricultural production in their community.

-All participants in the agricultural production system need to be involved in making coexistence work.
+[All participants in the agricultural production system need to be involved in making coexistence work.][CB, MH: All participants in the development, breeding, marketing, and management of transgenic crop varieties, along with nearby farmers and those working with them to produce for non-GE, IP markets, need to be involved in making coexistence work.]

-All members of the AC21 acknowledge benefits that come from coexistence.
+[All members of the AC21 acknowledge [AO, KK: the] benefits that come from coexistence.
 As a committee we recognize that it is not constructive to argue over who gets the most benefit.
-Similarly, all farmers face risks in their farming operations, not matter which production methods they use.
-There are risks to farmers, big and small, and technology companies as well.
+Similarly, all farmers face risks in their farming operations, no matter which production methods they use.
+There are risks to farmers, big and small, and [technology companies as well][MHM: to the companies serving those farmers.][CB, MH: DELETE; MHM: delete?]